neoscalc/ChemicalAdvectionPorosityWave.jl/README.md

 # define the order in which to call the callback functions
 callbacks = CallbackSet(velocity_call, advection_call, steplimiter, plotting, output_call)

-# run model
-sol = simulate(model, callbacks=callbacks)
+simulate(model; callbacks=callbacks)
 ```

 This code will run one model for one advection algorithm with the settings of the article.
 You can change the resolution changing the definition of the variable grid and the algorithm name by changing the variable algo_name (by default WENO-5 with 200x400 grid points).

-If you want to explore the code or run the rotational numerical test, you can download or clone this repo in your personal space.
-The main code is in the src folder and the rotational test is contained in the folder article/rotation_cone.
+If you want to explore the code or run the rotational and convection numerical tests, you can download or clone this repo in your personal space.
+The main code is in the src folder and the numerical tests are contained in the folder article/numerical_tests.